Aston Villa vs Tottenham predictions, team news, betting tips, odds and Bet Builder

 TV TNT Sports 1

-That old "too good to go down" debate gets its weekly airing on Sunday night when Tottenham will hope to show they are just that by winning at Champions League-bound Aston Villa.
+That old "too good to go down" debate gets its weekly airing tonight when Tottenham will hope to show they are just that by winning at Champions League-bound Aston Villa.

 Spurs desperately need to get something from this trip to Villa Park against a Villa side who could be forgiven for having eyes on Thursday's crunch Europa League semi-final showdown with Nottingham Forest.